MuhammadSaqib001/Non-Intersecting-Convex-Polygon-Generation-using-Genetic-Algorithm-and-CSP-in-Python/README.md

-# Polygon-Generation-using-Genetic-Algorithm-and-CSP-in-Python
+# Non-Intersecting Convex Polygon Generation using Genetic Algorithm and CSP

- Generating polygons using a combination of Genetic Algorithms (GA) and Constraint Satisfaction Problem (CSP) in Python involves leveraging evolutionary techniques to evolve a population of polygons that satisfy certain constraints.
+This project generates non-intersecting convex polygons in n dimensions using a combination of Genetic Algorithm and Constraint Satisfaction Problem (CSP) techniques.
+The goal is to evolve a population of polygons that adhere to geometric constraints, ensuring non-intersecting, convex shapes.